 This goes for pretty much anything and coconut water is no exception.

-While it’s of course best to avoid chemicals, according to this article imported young coconuts that have been treated with some of these chemicals have been tested as safe.
+While it is best to avoid chemicals, several sources such as this article state that imported young coconuts that have been treated with chemicals have been tested as safe.

 → before opening the coconut, soak it in a container filled with water and organic fruit wash.

-→ wash your hands well after touching the coconut.
+→ wash your hands well afterwards.